 103 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 that are being considered for the solar project.
 There are 2 a couple different technologies.
-One is a Photovoltaic 3 technology similar to the K Road Project.
-But also being 4 considered are two different types of concentrating solar 5 technologies, and we'll talk about those a little bit more 6 here.
-7 One of the CSP technologies, concentrated solar 8 technologies is the Areva technology, and this slide kind of 9 shows a schematic of the process, and basically there are a 10 number of mirrors that are focused on an elevated tube 11 filled with fluid, water, and then the sun hits those 12 mirrors that's reflected up to that tube heats the water 13 sufficiently to create steam which turns a steam turbine 14 which then creates electricity.
-15 And so after the steam turns the turbine, then it 16 reverts back to water, and then it's recycled through the 17 process.
-And then this next slide actually shows a picture 18 of what that looks like, and we have posters that show this 19 as well over here.
-So this is the -- the tube on the top, 20 it's roughly 50 feet off the ground or so.
-21 And then each of these mirrors is focused -- 22 reflect the light on that which heats it up and then all of 23 that hot water is elected and then goes back to the plant 24 where it's used -- the steam is used to create energy.
+One technology is a Photovoltaic 3 technology similar to the K Road Project.
+But also being 4 considered are two different types of concentrating solar 5 technologies, and the discussion will cover those a little bit more 6 here.
+7 One of the CSP technologies, concentrated solar 8 technologies, is the Areva technology, and this slide kind of 9 shows a schematic of the process, and basically there are a 10 number of mirrors that are focused on an elevated tube 11 filled with fluid, water, and then the sun hits those 12 mirrors that are reflected up to that tube, heating the water 13 sufficiently to create steam which turns a steam turbine 14 subsequently creating electricity.
+15 And so after the steam turns the turbine, then the steam 16 reverts back to water, and then the water is recycled through the 17 process.
+And then this next slide actually shows a picture 18 of what the process looks like, and posters show this 19 as well over here.
+So this is the -- the tube on the top, 20 the tube is roughly 50 feet off the ground or so.
+21 And then each of these mirrors is focused -- 22 the mirrors reflect the light on that tube, which heats the elevated tube up and then all of 23 that hot water is collected and then goes back to the plant 24 where the steam is used to create energy.
 The 25 other technology that's being considered for the CSP Page 30 Sousa Court Reporters 702-765-7100